GeekyAnts/flick-video-player/README.md

 ### Example
 Please run the app in the example/ folder to start playing!

+Refer to this [article](https://geekyants.com/blog/creating-a-customisable-video-player-in-flutter-283) to understand how things are working under the hood.

 ### Installation
 Add the following dependencies in your pubspec.yaml file of your flutter project.
 ```dart